RobertFullerton/reactsite/README.md

-In this React Class we are converting Nucamp site HTML in to a React
+In this React Class we are converting Nucamp site HTML in to React.js

 - adding hooks
 - destructuring